 Ms. Baltodano’s diverse personal background, exceptional communication skills, and professional experience hiring, training, coaching, evaluating, and mentoring staff enhances her approach to the practice of employment law.
 Further strengthening her skill set, Ms. Baltodano has extensive cross-cultural mediation training and training from the Midwest Academy for results-oriented social action and organization building.
 Ms. Baltodano is a bicultural woman who is skilled and comfortable negotiating the complexities of human conflict and relations.

 Today, Ms. Baltodano builds upon a rich history of litigation and social justice advocacy at The Baltodano Firm, A Professional Corporation.
-She remains committed to positively impacting the lives of her clients, and the community more broadly, through litigation, advocacy, and education.
-See below for details regarding Ms. Baltodano’s Board Memberships, Community Engagement, Awards, Publications, and Public Speaking Engagements.
+She remains committed to positively impacting the lives of her clients, and the community more broadly, through legal advice and counsel, advocacy, and education.
+See below for details regarding Ms. Baltodano’s Board Memberships, Community Engagement, Awards, Publications, and Public Speaking and Teaching Engagements.

 Board Memberships, Community Engagement, & Recognition